agent-valve-ai/Agent-Valve/README.md

-This template includes the current public survey answer fields.
-It resolves the live form field names before posting, so the public README can stay organized around readable survey labels and does not require respondents to copy Jotform field IDs.
+This template includes the current public survey answer fields and resolves the live form inputs before posting.